Diversity and Inclusion

 Where we are now

-Prior to our research, just 4% of our companies’ founders/C-suite were women and 4.5% from a BAME background.
-Women now make up 45% of our companies’ founders/C-suite and 24% of our companies’ founders/C-suite are from a BAME background.
+Prior to our research, just 4% of our companies’ founders/C-suite were women and 4.5% from a minority ethnic background.
+Women now make up 42% of our companies’ founders/C-suite and 28% of our companies’ founders/C-suite are from a minority ethnic background.

 Although these figures don’t yet demonstrate fair representation amongst our members, they do compare favourably to the UK average.

 But we recognise that there is more to do.
-Our longitudinal aims are to continue our work to improve gender and BAME diversity, including improving investment experiences for diverse founders, and also to look into inclusion work regarding differently abled founders, founders from working class and LGBTQIA+ backgrounds.
+Our longitudinal aims are to continue our work to improve gender and minority ethnic diversity, including improving investment experiences for underrepresented founders, and also to look into inclusion work regarding founders with disabilities, LGBTQIA+ founders and founders from lower socio-economic backgrounds.